ReflectiveCloud/Book/_sources/Resources/AWS_ARISE/AWS_ARISE_intro.md

 ## About ARISE-SAI-1.5k Simulations

 The **ARISE-SAI-1.5k simulations** (Richter et al., 2022) are available on Amazon Web Services (AWS).
-These simulations are part of the [CESM Community Projects](https://www.cesm.ucar.edu/community-projects/arise-sai) and provide valuable data for Solar Radiation Management research.
+These simulations are part of the [CESM Community Projects](https://www.cesm.ucar.edu/community-projects/arise-sai).
+ARISE-SAI-1.5K simulates stratospheric aerosol injection at ~ 21 km altitude starting in 2035.
+The underlying emission scenario is the middle-of-the-road SSP2-4.5 scenario.
+SAI is used to keep global mean surface air temperature near 1.5°C above the pre-industrial.

 ---